sbowman/jwt/README.md

 authority such as Comodo or Verisign, they'll have instructions to help you get setup using Nginx.

+Some may suggest encrypting the payload.
+This is not recommended.
+JWT is about authenticating and authorizing the user.
+Securing the payload should be handled by the SSL layer.
+Otherwise your client is now doing the work of decrypting payloads, instead of just using what's built into the browser already (SSL).

 ## License

 This tutorial and the associated code is licensed under the Apache licence.
 See